gocodeboulder/hotspots-mapfish/README.md

 python setup.py develop
 ```

+5. Set up your Postgres db.
+I may put better instructions later.
+You can see/set the db name in the development.ini.
+There are some shape files you can import in the import_data folder.

-5. Start the development server.
-Listens on port 5000
+6. Start the development server.
+Listens on port 5000.
+You may want to edit development.ini for your particular development environment.
+Add it to .gitignore if you do this and plan to push some changes.

 ```bash
 paster serve --reload development.ini